Ryouh/Feats-Revisited/Feats.md

 ### Weaver of Maledictions

 **Prerequisite:** Level 9, the ability to cast at least one spell, that can curse someone like the Bestow Curse.

 You have learned how to use effigy dolls when cursing your targets.
 These dolls take 8 hours to create and can only be used on the target that the effigy was created to resemble.
-Only you can benefit from dolls you have created.
+Only you can use dolls you have created.
 When you use an effigy doll you gain the following benefits:

-The target of the curse has disadvantage on their initial saving throw.
+* The target of the curse has disadvantage on their initial saving throw.
-The target of your curse does not know that you tried to curse them upon a successful save against being cursed.
+* The target of your curse does not know that you tried to curse them upon a successful save against being cursed.

 \page
 <div class='pageNumber auto'></div>

 ## Level 12